-The text-based spatial descriptions provide each object’s accurate 3D position, size, and semantic label, assisting the 2D-VLM in understanding basic spatial relationships between objects.
-The rendered images offer a 2D perspective of the 3D scene, allowing the model to capture visual features such as color, shape, and texture, along with relative spatial positions.
+The text-based spatial descriptions provide each object's accurate 3D location, dimension, and semantic label, assisting the 2D-VLM in understanding basic spatial relationships between objects.
+The rendered images offer a 2D perspective of the 3D scene, allowing the model to capture visual features such as color, shape, texture, and relative spatial positions.
 By combining them, the 2D-VLM gains a comprehensive understanding of both the visual details and true 3D spatial information within the scene.